 Vincent van Gogh once said that “Normality is a paved road: It’s comfortable to walk, but no flowers grow.”

 Starting a business is not normal.
 Making your own way in this system isn’t normal.
 Normal is the 9 to 5 that I am assuming you hate if you are still reading this.
 So when you start your own business, why do we keep asking what is normal?
 I’ll let you in on a little-known secret…there is none.
 That’s why no one can tell you what “normal” is!
 It doesn’t exist!
 Every new business is its own animal.
 If you have a passion, go for it.
-If you find something that works, continue that way.
-If something you are doing isn’t working…well, stop doing that.
+Then find something that works, continue that way.
+When something you are doing isn’t working…well, stop doing that.
 No matter how many books written by self-starters have told you to do that.

 Your business is as unique as you are, and therefore…decidedly not normal!
 Take it and run with it!